cookieblues/cookieblues.github.io/pages/_posts/19-01-17-itu-eval-part-01.md

 tags: ITUEVAL
 excerpt_separator: <!--more-->
 ---
 The [IT University of Copenhagen (ITU)](https://www.itu.dk/){:target="_blank"} conducts a student evaluation of the courses and the university itself each semester.
-I love the evaluations, and naturally, as a data science student, I cannot keep my hands off them.
+The evaluations are one of the only ways that students can provide feedback to the lecturers, which can improve the learning environment, course material, exercises, and so on.
+The evaluations are also packed with interesting data, and naturally, as a data science student, I cannot keep my hands off them.
 On top of that, this analysis will serve as notes or guidelines for the first project of the [First Year Project](https://mit.itu.dk/ucs/cb_www/course.sml?course_id=2708256&mode=search&lang=en&print_friendly_p=t&goto=1547640286.000){:target="_blank"} course.
-This first part will focus on elementary [data scraping](https://en.wikipedia.org/wiki/Data_scraping){:target="_blank"}, which in its broadest term is the act of collecting data.
+This first part will focus on elementary [data scraping](https://en.wikipedia.org/wiki/Data_scraping){:target="_blank"}, which in its broadest sense is the act of collecting data.
 <!--more-->

 ### Browser automation with Selenium